The 30 Most Fascinating Unsolved Mysteries in America

 Except it happened the very next year, on New Year’s Eve 2011, despite the ban on fireworks in Beebe to make sure there weren’t any more mass bird casualties.
 Only 200 bird died this time, but that didn’t make it any less bizarre.
 Theorists developed crazy ideas—as they usually do for unsolved mysteries—that the bird deaths were an ominous omen about the Mayan calendar, signaling the end of the world, which of course turned out not to be true.
 (Hey, the apocalypse didn’t come, did it?)
 But no explanations that really made sense.

 If birds were freaked out by fireworks, why weren’t New Year’s Eve bird deaths more common?
 And how to explain the second year in a row of birds falling from the sky?
-It hasn’t happened since, but the mystery of what killed all those Beebe remains a chilling riddle.
-For more strangeness across our beautiful country, check out The 50 Weirdest Town Names in America.
+It hasn’t happened since, but the mystery of what killed all those Beebe remains a chilling riddle and one of the grimmer mysteries of the world.

 Outside CIA’s headquarters in Langley, Virginia, there’s a peculiar-looking statue, 12 feet tall and made of curved copper, that was first unveiled in 1990.
-Named Kryptos — an ancient Greek word for “secret” or “hidden” — it contains 1800 characters on four encrypted messages, three of which have already been solved, but one that remains one of the most ellusive unsolved mysteries.
+Named Kryptos—an ancient Greek word for “secret” or “hidden”—it contains 1800 characters on four encrypted messages, three of which have already been solved, but one that remains one of the top unsolved mysteries.

 It sounds like one of those Old West legends that should probably be taken with a grain of salt.